-Websites can be great tools for reaching customers.
-The old fashioned business card design is still important, though.
-Business cards are an inexpensive, concise way to make a first impression.
-Physical media can lend credence to your business in the eyes of potential clients.
+Websites can certainly be great tools for reaching new customers.
+The old fashioned business card design is still an important introductory tool, though.
+Business cards are an inexpensive and concise way to make a first impression.
+Physical media can lend credence to your emerging small business in the eyes of your potential clients.

-Contact me to get your custom business card design.
-I’ll make that first impression last!
+Contact me to get your own custom business card design.
+Together, we will make that first impression last!

 Business Card Design

 Bowling Green, KY

 Gary Gunn, AAM, is a business coach who focuses solely on the automotive repair industry.
 Gunn began guiding auto repair shop owners in 1979, building trust ever since.
 He gave me my first big break in February 2006 when he employed me at his company, Turnaround Tour.
 I then transitioned to working for him on contract after I moved out of Bowling Green, KY in 2008.
 Through the years, we constantly improved and redesigned his web and print brand.
 This consulting business card design is a takeoff on my Summer 2010 facelift of the TAT website.

 Consulting business card design story

 bubble patterns were a very popular design trend.
 First, I blended them into the brown grunge background, which also displayed on the website.
 Then, I highlighted the Turnaround Tour logo on the left with colorful lighting effects and mock fireworks.

 I set all of the text in multiple weights of the beloved and versatile Rockwell serif font.
 By using different colors, effects, and weights, I created a feeling of variety with just one font.
 The website URL and email address both use a light blue gradient effect, which adds prestige